 - You give seasonal discounts for national or shopping holidays like President’s Day or Black Friday.

 - You recognize your customers’ life events like birthdays or anniversaries.

 - You recognize your own milestones like time in business or revenue to trigger a discount.

 The important point is that seasonal and date-specific offers are predictable and repeatable.
-That is, you can set them up once and be done with them, and watch your revenue predictably roll in.

 Deliver Ongoing Value